Skip to navigation Skip to main content Skip to footer

 Securing Critical Software Assets

 There are 5 pillars of operational resilience, and being capable of accessing mission-critical software assets is among them.
 This factors in everything from the databases and docs relating to important programs to the source code itself.
-Rather than leaving it to chance, companies can guarantee this access with software escrow services.
+Rather than leaving it to chance, companies can guarantee this access with Software Escrow services.
 Keeping the materials you need for continuity securely stored with an independent third-party means that even if outages occur or vendors face problems, they can be recovered.
-Having software assets in escrow is thus a sure-fire options for keeping vital services up and running, and making prolonged and costly downtime a thing of the past.

 Supporting Supply Chain Stability

 No organisation is an island, and it’s often that reliance on third-party software and data that becomes the most worrying weakness.
-So, in addition to improving internal system resilience, a software escrow service minimises exposure to single vendor failure and other forms of supply chain disruption.
+So, in addition to improving internal system resilience, Software Escrow minimises exposure to single vendor failure and other forms of supply chain disruption.
 Third-party suppliers can fail, be bought out, suffer sudden insolvency, or withdraw their products from the market.
 Operational resilience will not falter in any of these contexts when software escrow is used as a hedge against them.

 Achieving Compliance

-It’s obvious that regulations like the PRA operational resilience requirements cannot be brushed under the carpet.
+Operational resilience regulatory requirements outlined by the likes of the PRA, FFIECDORA and APRA cannot be brushed under the carpet.
 There’s no escaping the need to pinpoint those all-important services that guarantee continuity and deflect the ramifications of disruption, whatever form they take.
 Escrow solutions ride to the rescue here, with their practical benefits going hand in hand with their regulatory advantages.
-They prove to regulators that a company can quickly access software source code and data assets no matter what.
+Software Escrow Agreements demonstrate to regulators that a company can quickly access software source code and data assets no matter what.
 Keeping on the right side of continuity planning requirements is no longer an intimidating obstacle.

 Tailoring Incident Response and Recovery Planning

-Disruption can occur if critical systems are disrupted due to human error, hardware failures, or any number of other upsets.
-Vendor failure, acquisition, or the ending of support for core assets must also be recognised as legitimate risks.
-A software escrow service is a bespoke route for addressing all of these concerns.
+Disruption to critical services can occur for many reasons, including human error, hardware failures, vendor failure, vendor acquisition, or the ending of support for core assets.
+Software Escrow is a recommended solution for effectively managing and mitigating these risks.
 This includes providing solutions suited to cloud-based apps and even hybrid environments, which are widely used and growing in popularity.
-The idea is that organisations are amply prepared to fend off threats from all corners, doing so flexibly and leaving no stone unturned.
-In the event of an incident, a tailored approach is a must if downtime is to be minimised meaningfully.
+The idea is that organizations are amply prepared to fend off threats from all corners, doing so flexibly and leaving no stone unturned.
+In the event of an incident, a tailored approach is a must if downtime is to be minimized meaningfully.

 Don't just